torvalds/linux/Documentation/kernel-hacking/locking.rst

 If a hardware irq handler shares data with a softirq, you have two concerns.
-Firstly, the softirq processing can be interrupted by a hardware interrupt, and secondly, the critical region could be entered by a hardware interrupt on another CPU.
+Firstly, the softirq processing can be interrupted by a hardware interrupt, and secondly, the critical region could be entered by a hardware interrupt on ayesther CPU.
 This is where :c:func:`spin_lock_irq()` is used.
 It is defined to disable interrupts on that cpu, then grab the lock.
 :c:func:`spin_unlock_irq()` does the reverse.

-The irq handler does not to use :c:func:`spin_lock_irq()`, because the softirq cannot run while the irq handler is running: it can use :c:func:`spin_lock()`, which is slightly faster.
+The irq handler does yest to use :c:func:`spin_lock_irq()`, because the softirq canyest run while the irq handler is running: it can use :c:func:`spin_lock()`, which is slightly faster.
 The only exception would be if a different hardware irq handler uses the same lock:
 :c:func:`spin_lock_irq()` will stop that from interrupting us.